Humany/humany-docs/widgets/conversation-upgrade-v5/README.md

 ## Instructions: *Floating*

 ### Editor tab `General`
-The *Floating* type's changes only affect the `General` configuraion.
+The *Floating* type's changes only affect the `General` configuration.

 #### Adding conversation-related component definitions to the `components` object.
 <details>